 2010 / 2012

 Objavi is an API-software service originally written for Twiki Book (see below) but which also serviced Booki and later Booktype.
 Objavi converts books from their native HTML into PDF for printing.
 It also handled other file conversions (eg HTML to ODT, HTML to EPUB etc).
-I later produced a similar API-based conversion software for PLOS known as iHat.
+I later produced a similar API-based conversion software for San Francisco Public Library of Science (PLOS) known as iHat.
 Objavi is written in Python.

 The first open source publishing system I designed and built never had a name.
-It was developed so the global FLOSS Manuals community could collaboratively build free manuals about free software, and though the original development was in English, it soon became multilingual, and even produced right-to-left manuals in Farsi.
+It was developed so that the global community of free software enthusiasts could collaboratively author and distribute free documentation and how-tos about free software.
+It was first developed in English but soon became multilingual and even produced right-to-left manuals in Farsi.

-The system produced loads of manuals and printed books about free software.
-All free content.
+The system produced many manuals and printed books about free software and is still being used today.